 Fireplaces and wood stoves are a staple of many residential homes.
 But for many, the art of how to start a fire in these appliances is unfamiliar.
 While stoves and fireplaces were the primary way people heated their homes before central air furnaces were commonplace, these appliances are new territory for many.
 The sound and warmth of a real wood fire is difficult to match and often calls to mind thoughts of family gatherings and relaxing evenings.
-However, building a wood fire in a fireplace or stove can become a frustrating experience for anyone not familiar with the proper methods.
+Building a wood fire in a fireplace or stove can become a frustrating experience for anyone not familiar with the proper methods.
 One common mistake people make is not knowing the difference between starting a fire in an open fireplace and starting one in a wood stove.
 These two groups of appliances require different skill sets.

 How to Start a Fire in an Open Fireplace

 One of the first things to consider when learning how to build a fire in an open fireplace are the varied fireplace configurations.
 The three most common configurations are:

 - Gas log lighter equipped fireplaces